$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models

 In this section, we first review the motivation for selecting an appropriate kernel size.
-Following, we present the joint learning of counting as an auxiliary task to improve the density map generation performance.
-Finally, we introduce a method to combine different realizations for density maps to improve crowd-counting performance.
-The overall crowd-counting pipeline is illustrated in \fig{\ref{figure: diffusion crowd count pipeline}}.
+We present the joint learning of counting as an auxiliary task to improve the density map generation performance.
+Finally, we introduce a method to combine different realizations for density maps to improve crowd counting performance.
+The overall crowd counting pipeline is illustrated in \cref{figure: diffusion crowd count pipeline}.